wymeditor/wymeditor/pre-release_checklist.md

   version.
 * Review the `README.md` for any changes that might be necessary as a result of changes in this release.
+  All changes made here will likely also need to be made in ``index.html`` for the website.

 Build and Distribute the Archive
 ================================